-In February 2026, software companies like Salesforce and Intuit fell up to 30 percent on Nasdaq.1 Wall Street called it the “SaaSpocalypse.”
-Companies like Salesforce, Adobe, Intuit, and ServiceNow dropped 25-30 percent in a matter of weeks.2 The market decided that AI agents will soon do the work that currently requires human users, and that means fewer licenses.
+In February 2026, software companies like Salesforce and Intuit fell up to 30 percent on Nasdaq.[^saaspocalypse] Wall Street called it the "SaaSpocalypse."
+Companies like Salesforce, Adobe, Intuit, and ServiceNow dropped 25-30 percent in a matter of weeks.[^a16z-saaspocalypse] The market decided that AI agents will soon do the work that currently requires human users, and that means fewer licenses.

-At the same time, we hear IT managers describe agents built in Microsoft Copilot to compile audit preparation materials and similar tasks.4 And in software development, tools with agents like
+At the same time, we hear IT managers describe agents built in Microsoft Copilot to compile audit preparation materials and similar tasks.[^microsoft-adoption] And in software development, tools with agents like Claude Code Anthropic's agent for coding and terminal work.
+Runs in the terminal and can read, write, and execute code, interact with tools, and complete multi-step jobs without a human clicking. (which autonomously handle multi-step tasks) have become routine for many developers.[^claude-code-arr]

 So what is it?
 Hype or reality?
 Probably both.